NeoLegends/ENbt/README.md

 The type of the tag has a very important role.
 Since the reader itself does not know what to do with the payload of a tag, it will read the tag and do a lookup for an instance that is capable of handling data of that specified type.
-Since the lookup for the built-in types uses a switch-statement, it is very fast.
+Since the lookup for the built-in types uses a `switch`-statement, it is very fast.
 If a handler for the tag type cannot be found, the library will fall back to (more capable, albeit slow) reflection.
 If that lookup failed as well, an exception will be thrown indicating that there was no parser for data of the specified type.